Michelle Huneven: Fiction

 Huneven's short fiction has been published in Harper's, Redbook, and literary magazines.
 She received a Whiting Award in 2002.

 Food writing and other nonfiction

 Huneven has worked as a restaurant critic and food writer for the LA Weekly and the LA Times.
 Her food journalism has also been published in The New York Times, O, Gourmet, Food and Wine, and other publications.
 She won the 1995 award for Newspaper Feature Writing from the James Beard Foundation and several American Food Journalists awards.

 Huneven co-authored the Tao Gals’ Guide to Real Estate (Bloomsbury 2006), a combination narrative and guidebook for women purchasing homes.
-Her essays have appeared in the following anthologies: Horse People, Dog is My Co-Pilot, The Knitter's Gift, Death by Pad Thai, and Mr. Wrong.
+Her essays have appeared in the following anthologies: Horse People, Dog is My Co-Pilot, The Knitter's Gift, Death by Pad Thai, Mr. Wrong, and "Selfish, Shallow, and Self-Absorbed, sixteen writers on the decision not to have kids."

 She teaches creative writing at UCLA.

+Eaton Fire

+On January 8, 2025, the Eaton Fire destroyed Huneven's home and the rental property she owned next door.